 Why you will love this Grilled Steak Kabob Recipe

 This is a simple, fast, and easy recipe I love to throw together for cookouts every summer.
-Whipping up the marinade the night before takes no time at all, and then cooking the steak kabobs the next day can be done in less than 10 minutes!
+Whipping up the marinade the night before takes no time at all, and then cooking the steak kabobs on the grill the next day can be done in less than 10 minutes!

 They are perfect as a main dish with a few vegetable side dishes, or as an appetizer, while you’re waiting for your dinner to cook.
 These Grilled Steak Kabobs are naturally gluten-free and low-carb.
 Perfect for many different diets which can be a challenge when cooking for a crowd!

 Kabobs (or Kebabs) are small pieces of meat and vegetables cooked on a skewer over a fire.
 They originate in the Middle East but are found in so many different countries including Africa, India, Greece, and Turkey.
 They can be made with different meats – usually beef, chicken, fish or lamb/goat, and sometimes pork too.
 Tip: Soak the skewers in water to stop them from burning.
 You can also do this overnight or 30 minutes before cooking.
 Disregard if you are using metal skewers.